conversationai/firestore-perspective-toxicity/PREINSTALL.md

 By default, you're granted quota for 1 QPS to Perspective API.
 For additional QPS, fill out a [quota increase request](support.perspectiveapi.com/s/request-quota-increase) as needed.
-Note that if you add or update documents at a rate higher than you're allotted QPS, you may exceed quota and the extension will fail to score your documents.
+Note that if you add or update documents at a rate higher than your allotted QPS, you may exceed quota and the extension will fail to score your documents.

 # Billing